 German Shepherds are often used for service, agility, conformation, obedience, search and rescue, police/military, and guarding.
 They are easily trained, so they make good show and work dogs.

-These dogs are prone to hip and elbow dysplasia, osteochondritis dissecans, disorders of the pancreas, panosteitis causing lameness, eye and ear issues, and allergies.
-They are also vulnerable to bloat.
+They also suffer fromosteochondritis dissecans, disorders of the pancreas, panosteitis causing lameness, eye and ear issues, and allergies.
+And are vulnerable to bloat.
+In addition, some GSDs have deeply sloping backs and angulation in the legs that may be causing health issues.

-German Shepherds can live for 9+ years, but of course, lifespan is a result of a number of factors, including genetics, environment, and diet.
+German Shepherds can live for 9+ years, but of course, German Shepherd life expectancy is a result of a number of factors, including genetics, environment, and diet.

 An average weight of German Shepherd puppies, according to a giant census study of dogs in Italy, is about 503 grams or 1.1 lbs at birth.
-They can range from 0.8 lbs-1.3 lbs (370-600) grams at birth.
+A baby German Shepherd can range from 0.8 lbs-1.3 lbs (370-600) grams at birth.

 Don’t be surprised if their individual sizes begin to show at this point; some small pups may overtake the larger ones even though they can’t see or hear yet!